 The data in a dataset consists of a list of records, where each record contains key-value pairs.
 The data is homogenous: Each record has the same set of keys and the corresponding values are of the same type.

-The datatypes allowed for the values in a record are the simple datatypes in JSON Schema:
+The datatypes allowed for the values in a record are the simple datatypes defined in JSON Schema:

 The keys and the datatypes of the corresponding values are determined automatically from the data when is first loaded into a dataset.
 This metadata cannot be changed once defined for a dataset.

 The data contents can be downloaded from, and uploaded to, the dataset CSV JSON.
 When updating the data contents, the new data must have the same fields and types as the previous data; it is not possible to change this for a dataset by uploading differently structured data.

 A dataset is static in the sense that the data contents does not change unless explicitly updated by uploading data to it.
 It is not possible to edit or delete single records in a dataset; the update operation sets the entire data contents.

 The metadata of a dataset consists of a title, a description (optionally using Markdown), information about the fields of the data such as type and whether null values are present, and min, max, mean, median, stdev, as appropriate.
 The title and description can be edited by the owner, while the other metadata is set by the system.

 In addition, each field is tagged with the Veg-Lite encoding types applicable for it:

 A graphic is a visualization of a dataset.
 It is owned by a user account.
 A dataset can be visualized by any number of graphic items.